Freezing in Laos?

 Laos – a country of rich culture, stunning nature and Mr. Monkey and Mrs. Bird, who I met at a view point while travelling across the country.
 How cute!
 A monkey!
 All of us ran out of the bus taking pictures.
 He was so nice sitting on a branch looking at me with his huge … Read more

-Part 1 HERE Part 2 HERE Viewpoints And Seoul By Night Beside N Seoul Tower, which is a great experience by night, there are many viewpoint cafés at Han-river.
+Viewpoints And Seoul By Night Beside N Seoul Tower, which is a great experience by night, there are many viewpoint cafés at Han-river.
 No matter if day or night, the view over the huge and seemingly calm flowing river is even worth the higher-standard prices in the cafés.
-You … Read more
+You would perhaps want to choose one … Read more

 What to wear in India and what to include into your packing list for India?
 In this guide you will learn which essential items you should bring and wear in India and absolute no-go’s.
 The question what to wear in India is something that has to be well considered.
 India is a traditional country and … Read more